valerio-oliveira/dataops-trail/README.md

 The infrastructure was created with Terraform 1.1.5, whereas the deployment was performed on AWS EC2 Debian v.
 10 virtual machines using Ansible v.
 2.12.1.

-The Web application was built to a container using Docker v.
+The Web application was built into a container using Docker v.
 20.10.12 and is available on Dockerhub, from where the playbook builds the REST service.

+Moreover, this project is subdivided into tree projects:

+- Application project: includes the REST application code and Dockerfile
+- Terraform project: creates the infrastructure layer
+- Ansible project: handles the deployment of applications and their dependencies

 ### Region 1 contains:

 - A service host with HAProxy load balancer
-- An application host running the Web application (Django/Python v.
+- An application host running 3 instances of the Web application (Django/Python v.
 3.2.5)
 - The database host running the Main PostgreSQL v.
 13.5 database

 ### Region 2 contains:

 - A seccond service host with HAProxy load balancer
-- Another application host running the Web application (Django/Python v.
+- Another application host running 3 more instances of the Web application (Django/Python v.
 3.2.5)
 - The database host running the Replica PostgreSQL v.
 13.5 database

+The strategy chosen for running the application cluster

 ---

 ## Project tree

-This project is subdivided into tree projects:

-- Application project: includes the REST application code and Dockerfile
-- Terraform project: creates the infrastructure layer
-- Ansible project: handles the deployment of applications and their dependencies

 This is the project tree so far: